Masauwu : The Hopi Guardian of Death and Fire

 Physical Traits

-Masauwu was described as hideous but was also given various favorable attributes, is a representation of the diversity of myths prevalent among the Hopi people.
-He was either described as a fearsome creature or a handsome man beneath his mask.
+Masauwu, characterized as both hideous and endowed with favorable attributes, stands as a testament to the diverse myths that abound among the Hopi people.
+Depictions of Masauwu range from a fearsome creature to a handsome man concealed beneath his mask.

 Family